 “(ix) Any other information deemed necessary to implement the requirements of this section.

-“(C) The Mayor shall issue a report with information required by paragraph (3)(B) of this subsection to the Council no later than June 1, 2022.
+“(B) The Mayor shall issue a report with information required to be maintained pursuant to subparagraph (A) of this paragraph to the Council no later than June 1, 2022.

-“(4) For purposes of this section, the term “small business” means a brick-and-mortar, for-profit establishment located in the District that made no more than $5 million in revenue in 2020.”.
+“(6) For purposes of this subsection, the term “small business” means a brick-and-mortar, for-profit establishment located in the District that made no more than $5 million in revenue in 2020.

+“(7) The Deputy Mayor may use up to 1% of the funds allocated for the grants in this subsection for administrative expenses associated with implementing the grant programs authorized in subsections (j) through (v) of this section. ”.

 Sec.
 2134.
 LGBTQ+ Center.